zachrewolinski/stat-214-gsi/computing/psc-instructions.md

 One of the easiest ways to prevent wasting GPU resources is to follow a better development workflow.
 Here is our suggested workflow:

-1. Develop all code locally (on your own computer) or on the SCF cluster.
+1. Develop all code locally (on your own computer).
 Never edit any code in an editor on Bridges-2.
-2. Test code locally or on SCF to make sure it runs.
-If you don't have access to GPU nodes on SCF, you probably can't run your full intended job on a CPU.
+2. Test code locally.
+If you don't have access to GPUs, you probably can't run your full intended job on a CPU.
 But you can still test a shorter run, smaller dataset, etc. on a CPU.
 Make sure that everything loads properly and that your results save in the format you want them.
-3. Once you are confident your code will work as you intend, somehow transfer the code to Bridges-2 (my suggestion: use a private or public github repo; push to it from your laptop/SCF, and pull from Bridges-2).
+3. Once you are confident your code will work as you intend, somehow transfer the code to Bridges-2 (my suggestion: use a private or public github repo; push to it from your laptop, and pull from Bridges-2).
 4. Submit the job on Bridges-2.

 This way, most of your GPU resource usage will be for actual production runs, rather than testing or debugging.
 The main possible hangup will be how PyTorch transfers information between CPU and GPU, which won't be tested unless you test on SCF GPUs.
 But such issues should come up right in the beginning of a run, so you won't use much GPU time.
 Another benefit of this workflow is that you will only ever have one updated version of your code, and you won't have to deal with moving changes which you made on Bridges-2 back to your local machine.